MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/samples/export-data-fetchxml-annotation-custom-api-sample.md

 ## How to run this sample

-To run the code found in this sample, you must first create a Custom API in your organization.
+To run the code found in this sample, you must first create a custom API in your organization.

 There are two ways to create the custom api: